ilhanklisura/eLibrario/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to StockHub, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to eLibrario, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License